-Vice President of Global Network Operations and Engineering, Verizon
+Vice President, Global Maintenance Engineering, Verizon

 Brian Trosper is Vice President of Verizon’s wireline maintenance engineering organization.
 His responsibilities include managing network reliability programs, new technology and service validation and deployment, as well as post-deployment vendor management for all consumer, entereprise and wholesale network services.
 He’s also responsible for power/HVAC capacity engineering and construction of global central offices and data centers.